jio-gl/multivote-zk-voting/README.md

 2. Preventing graph analysis that could de-anonymize users
 3. Making it impossible to determine voting patterns
 4. Eliminating reliance on trusted third parties who could compromise privacy
+5. **Address Separation**: A key privacy strength is that users can commit votes with one address and reveal with a completely different, unlinkable address.
+This separation prevents correlation between a user's public identity and their voting activity, even in the face of advanced blockchain analysis.

+#### Using Unlinkable Addresses for Revelation

+One of the most powerful privacy features of MultiVote is the ability to use different addresses for committing and revealing votes.
+Here's how it works:

+1. A user commits their vote from their primary address (Address A)
+2. The same user can later reveal their vote from a completely different address (Address B)
+3. No on-chain connection exists between Addresses A and B
+4. Even if Address A is known publicly, the vote remains private as long as Address B cannot be linked to it

+This approach provides significant privacy benefits compared to traditional voting systems, or even other blockchain voting systems that use the same address for both actions.
+By requiring a fresh address for revelation that's unlinkable to the commit address, MultiVote makes it virtually impossible to track voting patterns or preferences of specific users.

+To maintain maximum privacy, users should follow these best practices:
+- Use a completely fresh address for vote revelation
+- Never transfer funds directly between commit and reveal addresses
+- Ensure metadata (like transaction timing, gas settings) doesn't create patterns that could link the addresses

 ## License